muyiwadosunmu/muyiwadosunmu/README.md

 ---

 ### :man_technologist: About Me :
-- :book: I’m quite proficient with Django, Django REST, FASTAPI and some Express.js
+- :book: I’m quite proficient with Django, Django REST, FASTAPI and recently Express.js

-- :telescope: I love Python and Rust, I love Machine Learning and would love to build huge projects with Rust
+- :telescope: I love Python, JavaScript and Rust, I love Machine Learning and would love to build huge projects with Rust

 - :seedling: Exploring about Web3 and Blockchain.